 Press Release Examples

 While Apple is well-known has probably sent out over million press releases, let us look at this one.
-The headline shown above is clear, concise, and simple while using a combination of words that captures attention.
-The rest of the press release follows the standard press release format as well, with the location clearly stated to as New York.
+The headline shown above is clear, concise, and simple while using a combination of words that capture attention.
+The rest of the press release follows the standard press release format as well, with the location clearly stated as New York.

 Since it is a new product release, the first paragraph gets right to the point and talks about the various features that set the MacBook Air apart from other products.
 The next few sections include a quote from a high-ranking member of the Apple team.
-Which humanizes the company, thus helping them to reach their audience better.
+This humanizes the company, thus helping them to reach their audience better.
 Along with that, the boilerplate is simple and includes data and Apple’s plan for the future.

 In this partnership press release example, Nestlé does a great job following the standard press release format.
 The dateline is presented right at the beginning, along with their logo.
 The difference between this press release and the others before it is that rather than making the dateline bold and separating it from the lead paragraph with dashes, they have included it before the headline.
 This is perfectly all right because the dateline still clearly highlighted.
 The headline of the press release is also self-explanatory and provides just enough information to entice audiences.

 In this new hire press release example, Everblue Energy follows the standard press release format, with a few tweaks.
 The headline clearly presents the intention of the press release without keeping readers guessing.
 There is no visible dateline in the lead paragraph, but a “created on” date is in the top left corner.
 The press release includes a quote from the new hire, as well as her credentials and accolades.
 Moreover, the company has managed to keep the press release to one page while also including all the necessary information for its readers.
-Finally, while the contact information does not follow the same format as our previous press release examples.
-It is clearly state at the bottom.
-Also, there is a link to the media contact so that readers can gain more information if needed.
+Finally, while the contact information does not follow the same format as our previous press release examples, it is clearly stated at the bottom.
+Finally, there is a link to the media contact so that readers can gain more information if needed.